bradgarropy/bradgarropy.com/content/posts/2021-in-review/index.md

 I've attempted to convert the site to [Next.js][next] three different times now, and each time I've convinced myself not to halfway though the project.
 The first half of the migration goes very smoothly, but it's the `markdown` rendering chain that trips me up every time.
 Despite the advice of other developers, I'm still not ready to let go of the idea just yet.

+As far as content goes, I published `14` blog posts this year, and my very first [newsletter issue][issue]!
+It's definitely tough choosing where to create content, but I find the blog better for technical deep dives.

 ## 🤠 daily texas country

 After I started the podcast, committing to both [Whiskey Wednesday][whiskey-wednesday] and the [podcast][web-dev-weekly] on a weekly cadence became a bit stressful.
 So I decided to stop content creation for [Daily Texas Country][dtxc].
 That doesn't mean I'll never pick it up again, I really enjoyed making the videos and keeping up with Texas country music!
 So it's not dead, just on hiatus.